wh1skeyy/story-telling/README.md

 * Import functions
 ```
 from processing_function import *
+from file_seperater import *
 ```
 **Explanation**:

 In 'processing_function.py' are all the functions we need to process the raw data (and for EDA later on).
 To summarize, here are the functions we are going to use: "fhelp", "col_format", "add_sum_col", "cavo", "gcbp", "vvc", "heatmapping", "favc", "rename_col".

+In 'file_seperater.py' is the function used to filter a separated dataframe for later use.

 _For details on how to use these functions, please open these files on Github._